Moneyman334/get_chaos_pay/replit.md

 Gas estimation and transaction monitoring are implemented to provide users with accurate fee calculations and real-time transaction status updates.
 The system automatically detects network changes and updates the UI accordingly.

-## Component Structure
-The UI is organized into reusable components following atomic design principles:
-- Connection management components for wallet interactions
-- Transaction components for sending and displaying transaction history
-- Network information displays with real-time updates
-- Form components with validation using react-hook-form and Zod

 # External Dependencies